charlesclz03/flowforge/DOCS/project/START_HERE.md

-# 🚀 START HERE - FlowForge Quick Start
+# 🚀 START HERE - Freestyla Quick Start

-**Welcome!** This is your entry point to the FlowForge project.
+**Welcome!** This is your entry point to the Freestyla project.

 ---